komorebivv/project-choosedrinkapp/README.md

-## My own personal project in order to... choosing drink :tropical_drink:
+## My own personal project in order to... choose drink :tropical_drink:

-I use here:
-Python & Django
+Project made in Django.
 You can see how it looks through Github Pages: https://komorebivv.github.io/project-drinkdatabase/